Clean Install of TOS Aurora on AWS

 1. On the target machine, create the directory /opt/tufin/data, if it does not exist already.

-2. Transfer the run file (already downloaded and extracted) to the /opt/tufin/data directory.
+2. Transfer the TOS installation package (still in archive format .tgz) to the /opt/tufin/data directory.

-3. Verify the integrity of the TOS installation packages by entering the following commands and comparing the output with the checksum information.
+4. Verify the integrity of the TOS installation package by entering the following commands and comparing the output with the checksum information.

 sha256sum tos-xxxx-xxxxxxxx-final-xxxx.run.tgz